InhyeLee-Data/MachineLearning2020/1.MovieReview_NLP_Supervised/README.md

 Two Things I noticed:
 * The Ridge Regression took the longest to provide the model fit under this setting.
-* Random Forest didn't perform so well last time, but with this n-features, it really proved to be a wrong model. guessing most inputs as positive comments.
+* Random Forest didn't perform so well last time, but with this n-features, it really proved to be a wrong model, predicting most comments as positive.

 #### Features
 I added two new features.
 After hearing about the fellow coursetakers’ method of using exclamation and question marks, I came to think about the count of special characters myself.
 I included question marks (>=2) and interrobangs (?! or !?) count as part of the feature.
 I didn’t count multi exclamation (!!), thinking that it could be used for both positive and negative comments.